thanksmister/android-mqtt-alarm-panel/README.md

 -- Notice that my trigger_time is 1800 and disarm_after_trigger is false, this means the alarm runs for 1800 seconds until it    stops and it doesn't reset after its triggerd.

 -- Be sure to change the settings in the Alarm Control Panel application to match these settings.
 By default the                pending_time and delay_time are used for all alarm modes unless otherwise changed.

-## Capture Images (Telegram/Mailgun)

-If you would like to capture and email images when the alarm is deactivated then you need to setup a [Mailgun](https://www.mailgun.com/) account.
-You will need to enter the domain address and API key from your Mailgun accoint into the application setting screen along with other information.

-You may also use Telegram to recieve a notification with the image when the alarm is deactivated.
-To use Telegram you need a chat Id and a Telegram Bot API token.
-Follow the [Telegram guide on Home Assistant](https://home-assistant.io/components/notify.telegram/) to setup Telegram.
-Enter the chat Id and token into the application settings screen.

-The camera only captures images when activated in the settings and MailGun is setup properly.
-Images are captured each time the alarm is deactivated.
-You may use either Mailgun, Telegram, or both to send notifications.

-## Screensaver, Image, Clock, Webpage

-To use a screen saver other than the digital clock, turn this feature on in the screen saver settings.
-You will need an Imgur key and a tag for which images you would like to use from [Imgur Client Id](https://apidocs.imgur.com/).
-You will need a valid web page URL to use the a webpage as screensaver.
-Note that the application offers limited webpage support and some web animations may slow down your device.

-## Platform Screen or Webpage View

-You can load your Home Assistant (or any web page) as alternative view by entering your Home Assistant address.
-The address should be in the format http://192.168.86.240:8123 and include the port number.
-You can use HADashboard or Home Assistant kiosk mode as well.
-This feature uses an Android web view component and may not work on older SDK versions.

 ## MQTT Communication